juxor/afaq/markdown/secH6.md

 ringleaders were arrested."_ [Sakwa, **Op.
 Cit.**, pp. 242-3, p.
 245 and p.
 246]

-The events at the Bromlei works were significant in that the march 25th mass meeting passed an anarchist and Left-SR initiated resolution supporting the Kronstadt rebels.
+The events at the Bromlei works were significant in that the March 25th mass meeting passed an anarchist and Left-SR initiated resolution supporting the Kronstadt rebels.
 The party _"responded by having them sacked en masse"_.
 The workers _"demonstrated through"_ their district _"and inspired some brief